 #1 Reduce load sizes & find your standard

-The first, and probably the most important, step is to rid yourself of the idea that you’ll continue to deliver the same way as yesterday.
-Never deliver the same way again!
-Change your mind-set about batch sizes and get rid of 500kg deliveries!
-How about targeting a smaller delivery size, such as 12kg?
-That way, it’s easier to transport by hand and by robot.
-If you have large pieces to transport, you could go up to 20kg, but over this weight, boxes become more difficult to handle.
+The first step, and probably the most important, is to get rid of the idea that you will continue to deliver the same way you did yesterday.
+Never do the same again!
+Change your mind about batch sizes and get rid of 500 kg deliveries.
+What if you change and deliver smaller sizes, for example 12 kg?
+This way, it will be easier to carry it by hand and by robot.
+If you have large parts to transport you can go up to 20 kg, but beyond that weight the boxes become more and more difficult to handle.

-Yesterday, you delivered massive loads of pieces at a time.
-This includes heavy containers, large boxes, loaded pallets or even overflowing piles of pieces.
-This method is ridiculous.
-How about a seamless flow for your factories?
-Decrease your batch size to create a seamless flow of materials.
+Yesterday you were delivering massive shipments at once.
+These are heavy containers, large boxes, loaded pallets or even piles of overflowing coins.
+This method is absurd.
+How about a continuous flow for your factories?
+Reduce your batch size to create a seamless material flow.

 #2 Plan small projects to learn better